osm-search/Nominatim/docs/develop/Ranking.md

 country exists.

 `tags` contains the ranks for key/value pairs.
-The ranks can be either a single number, in which case they are to search and address rank, or a tuple of search and address rank (in that order).
+The ranks can be either a single number, in which case they are the search and address rank, or an array of search and address rank (in that order).
 The value may be left empty.
 Then the rank is used when no more specific value is found for the given key.

-Countries and key/value combination may appear in multiple defintions.
+Countries and key/value combination may appear in multiple definitions.
 Just make sure that each combination of counrty/key/value appears only once per file.
 Otherwise the import will fail with a UNIQUE INDEX constraint violation on import.